Relations with Finland

 • Finland participated in NATO and PfP exercises and has declared a variety of infantry, engineering, naval, and air units as potentially available for exercises and operations.

-• Finland participates in two strategic airlift initiatives: the Strategic Airlift Capability (SAC) programme and the Strategic Airlift International Solution (SALIS).
+• Finland participates in a strategic airlift initiative, namely the Strategic Airlift Capability (SAC) programme.

 • In 2017, Finland created the Helsinki European Centre of Excellence for Countering Hybrid Threats.
 The centre is open to participating states and supported by NATO and the EU.